tp-link-extender/MercuryCore/README.md

 # Deploying new client versions

-To deploy a new version of the client, you'll need Go.
+To deploy a new version of the client, you will need Go.

 Edit files in the /Client deployer/staging directory.
 Navigate to /Client deployer and run `go run .` to start the deployer.

+# Running RCCService

+You will also need Go to run RCC.

+Navigate to /RCCService and run `go run .` to start the RCCService proxy and wrapper.
+It should start within 20 seconds or so.